-The only moving parts of this pump are the impeller, seal rotating elements, and shaft.
-The wear plate, impeller, and seal, which receive the most wear, are easily accessible, and can be replaced without disturbing the volute piping.
+The only moving parts of this pump are the impeller, seal rotating elements, and the shaft.
+The wear plate, impeller, and seal, which receive the most wear, are easily accessible and can be replaced by removing the cover without disturbing the volute casing and piping.
 Maintenance and replacement of these three parts will maintain the peak operating efficiency of the pump.